CassioAug/debian-bundle-manager/README.md

 ## ✨ Features

-- Dual Package Manager Support: Installs software from both standard APT repositories and Flatpak.
+- **Dual Package Manager Support:** Installs software from both standard APT repositories and Flatpak.

-- Smart Installation: Checks if a package is already installed before attempting to install it, saving time and preventing errors.
+- **Smart Installation:** Checks if a package is already installed before attempting to install it, saving time and preventing errors.

-- Simple Bundle Format: Uses a plain text file to list the software you want, which is easy to create and edit.
+- **Simple Bundle Format:** Uses a plain text file to list the software you want, which is easy to create and edit.

-- Comments Support: You can add comments (lines starting with #) in your bundle file to keep it organized.
+- **Comments Support:** You can add comments (lines starting with #) in your bundle file to keep it organized.

+- **Multi-language Support:** Automatically displays messages in English or Brazilian Portuguese based on your system's language.

 ## ⚙️ Requirements

 - A Debian-based Linux distribution (e.g., Ubuntu, Debian, Linux Mint).

-- bash (which is standard on almost all Linux systems).
+- Bash (which is standard on almost all Linux systems).

-- flatpak must be installed if you intend to install Flatpak applications.
+- Flatpak must be installed if you intend to install Flatpak applications.

 ## 🚀 How to Use